 Find information on help for youth who are homeless here: Federal Aid for Homeless Students

 More information is also on the NAEHCY website (National Association for the Education of Homeless Children and Youth)

 CSCU and DSS offer free classes to anyone eligible for SNAP at 12 community colleges.
 If you qualify for SNAP, you can complete relevant coursework free, in over 60 programs including Advanced Manufacturing, Allied Health and Emergency Medical Response.
 Click here for information.

 My school wants me out.

-“Push-out” happens when schools encourage students to withdraw voluntarily, often without informing them of their right to stay in school or providing them with extra help to do better in school.
-This can happen in many different ways.
+“Push-out” happens when schools encourage students to withdraw voluntarily, often without telling them about their right to stay in school or providing extra help to do better in school.
+This can happen many different ways.
 Click here to read more.

 I can’t take the bullying anymore.

 If a student or students repeatedly make fun of you or threaten or embarrass you, the law calls this bullying.
 If it happens through texting, Facebook, or any social media or internet site, that is called “cyber-bullying.”
 Not sure if you are being bullied, or what to do if you are?
 To read more click here.

 I am so frustrated in school.
 What can I do?